 Weight bearing sports put a huge amount of stress and strain on your body.
 From your hamstrings to your hips or lower back sports can put a genuine burden on your muscles.
 Yoga for Athletes combines the cardio workout in a dynamic warm up with the stretching achieved by more traditional fitness stretches.
 This type of yoga is especially designed for athletes and is perfect for before and after your usual training regimen or practice session.
 Professional sportsmen from basketball players to boxers and American footballers have all started to integrate yoga into their training.
 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Yoga for Energy and Inspiration by Julie Montagu

-1. Post Ride or Run Stretch
+8. Post Run Stretch

 9. 20 Minute Yoga Flow for Core Strength

 This is an instructional 20 minute yoga video that aims to strengthen the core in preparation for arm balances such as crow pose, headstand, handstand and forearm stand.
 The intention is to work all parts of the core including the upper abs, lower abs and obliques in a variety of ways that keeps the body guessing.